aryapandit200408/Exploring_and_Implementing_Systolic_Array_Architectures/README.md

 # Exploring_and_Implementing_Systolic_Array_Architectures
-This is a repository on my explorations of systolic array architectures and implementing some of those in multisim or HDL such as Verilog
+This is a repository of my explorations on systolic array architectures and implementing some in multisim and Verilog HDL.

+####